madudhinakar/consolidate-notes-to-affine/README.md

 - a styled HTML study pack
 - an AFFiNE-importable Markdown bundle

-## What Your Friend Needs
+## What You Need

 1. VS Code
 2. Python 3
 3. Codex CLI available in the terminal
-4. Their own local course files
+4. Your own local files

-They should organise their files like this:
+Organise your files like this:

 ```text
 /path/to/Course Folder/